 The successful completion of the 2017 consolidation of the Company's Fort à la Corne mineral properties (including the Star - Orion South Diamond Project) and the concurrent earn-in arrangement with RTEC sets the stage for a new phase for the Company.
 It is the Company's view that Rio Tinto is one of the few companies in the world with the resources and expertise to move forward with a project of the magnitude of the Star - Orion South Diamond Project.
 The Company is also very pleased to have acquired the remaining portion of the Project from Newmont while continuing to have Newmont as a significant shareholder.
+While RTEC's work under the Option Agreement between Star Diamond and RTEC involves bulk sampling of the Star and Orion South kimberlites, the additional Brownfields exploration programs by RTEC aims to investigate and prioritise the Company's other kimberlite bodies in the Fort à la Corne diamond district.
+There are some 60 other kimberlites within in the Fort à la Corne diamond district, on mineral dispositions held 100 percent by the Company.

-As of July 31, 2018, the Company had approximately \$1.9 million in cash and cash equivalents and short-term investments (excluding \$0.6 million in restricted cash).
+As of November 8, 2018, the Company had approximately \$2.1 million in cash and cash equivalents and short-term investments (excluding \$0.6 million in restricted cash).
 A portion of the Company's cash and cash equivalents and short-term investments will be used for 2018 programs (including flow-through commitments) to further assess, evaluate and advance certain aspects of the Project, as well as for general corporate matters.